Suzuki Xbee

-The Suzuki Xbee (スズキ・クロスビー, Suzuki Kurosubī) (pronounced "Crossbee") is a crossover city car produced by the Japanese carmaker Suzuki since December 2017 to be sold exclusively in Japan.
+The Suzuki Xbee (スズキ・クロスビー, Suzuki Kurosubī) (pronounced "Crossbee") is a crossover city car produced by the Japanese carmaker Suzuki since December 2017 sold exclusively in Japan.

 Overview

 The Xbee made its world premiere at the 2017 Tokyo Motor Show.
 Although being similar in styling to the Hustler kei car, they do not share the same mechanical parts.
-It uses the HEARTECT platform that is shared with the second-generation Ignis and third-generation Solio instead.
+Instead, the larger Xbee uses the HEARTECT platform that is shared with the second-generation Ignis and third-generation Solio.